Sri Lanka's cricketers are shot at by terrorists in Lahore

 Nobody has ever taken nine wickets in a Test innings more cheaply than George Lohmann did today.
 At the Old Wanderers in Johannesburg, Lohmann ripped South Africa to shreds with 9 for 28.
 He was the first to take nine in a Test innings, and only Jim Laker and Anil Kumble have bettered him.
 Lohmann took three more in the second innings, and England won by an innings in a match that was umpired by England's Audley Miller - who had played in the previous Test.

 Clarrie Grimmett's last Test, and the great man went out in style.
 He bowled Australia to an innings victory over South Africa in Durban with his third successive ten-for, a record that was only broken many decades later by Muttiah Muralitharan.
 Grimmett was then dropped for being too old: his age (44) matched the number of wickets he took in his final series.

 An Ashes-regaining victory for England at the SCG.
 There was still one to play in the series, but this win gave them an unassailable 3-1 lead.
 They had Bernard Bosanquet, the inventor of the googly, to thank: he put Australia to the sword with a spell of 5 for 12 on the sixth day of a heavily rain-affected match.

 Birth of the graceful Indian Motganhalli Jaisimha, who opened both batting and bowling in Tests.
 His day job was with the willow, though, and in 39 Tests "Jai" played some charming innings.
-He was brave too, and in a Brisbane thriller in 1967-68, he made 74 and 105 from No. 6 in a narrow defeat while suffering from jet lag: he'd only arrived in Australia as a replacement a couple of days before the match.
+In a Brisbane thriller in 1967-68, he made 74 and 105 from No. 6 in a narrow defeat while suffering from jet lag: he'd only arrived in Australia as a replacement a couple of days before the match.
 Peculiarly, Jaisimha only once passed 50 in Indian victories.
 He died of lung cancer in Secunderabad in 1999.

 In first-class history only one man has taken four wickets in four balls twice.
 That was Western Province swing bowler Bob Crisp, who did it for the second time today, against Natal in Durban.
 Two years earlier Crisp had nailed four in four against Griqualand West.